Linus4/eldritchinstinct/eldritch-instinct-srd.md

 | 1-4 | You are **Dying**.
 Roll 1d10 on the Wounds Table.
 Unless you receive first aid, you will die in 1d4 rounds. |
 | 5-9 | **You have died.** Create a new PC or take over a contact or NPC. |

 **Dying**: If you do not receive professional medical treatment within 1 hour, you must make a CON save.
 If you fail, make another Death Save.
+When you are dying, any amount of damage will kill you instantly.

 Professional medical treatment requires at least one 1 hour, a doctor and proper clinical instruments.
 Heals 1 HP and removes the Dying condition.